colinzhaoust/pir/README.md

 dataset = story, perspectrum, exfever, ambigqa, agnews, allsides

+You can check **./process_hugginface_version.py** to process and experiment with the hugginface version.

 ## Experiments

 We provide the code for the main experiments in **./demo.ipynb**.
 You can run the Jupyter Notebook to replicate our experiments with various retrievers and our projection-based methods.